Office of Admissions

 - Students may be considered for admission to WSU if they have completed 24 transferable academic credits and have a cumulative GPA of 2.20 to 2.39 for all colleges attended.
 Students who meet these criteria will receive a phone call or email for further review.

-- Students with fewer than 24 transferable credits must meet the admission criteria for first-year students, including high school preparation requirements, class rank, and admissions test scores.
+- Students with fewer than 24 transferable credits must meet the admission criteria for first-year students, including high school preparation requirements, class rank, and any available ACT/SAT test scores.

 - Students receive credit for courses taken at accredited institutions in which the grades A, B, C, D, P, or the equivalents were attained.

 - Technical College Students: Students transferring from a technical college can receive up to a 16-credit general elective package of their technical courses.
 General education courses will be accepted on a course-by-course basis.
-To apply, students must send their official high school and technical college transcripts and request the ACT/SAT testing agency to send their official ACT/SAT scores to the WSU Office of Admissions.
+To apply, students must send their official high school and technical college transcripts and any available ACT/SAT test scores.

 - Students also may be considered for admission by special appeal if they do not meet the above requirements because of special and unique circumstances.
-The student should write a letter of appeal to the Director of Admissions, outlining the unique circumstance.
+The student should write a letter of appeal to their Transfer Counselor, outlining the unique circumstance.
 The letter should be supported by appropriate documentation and two letters of recommendation from high school or college faculty.